Find Funding

 Funding Sources - General Information

-Many therapeutic gardening projects rely on a patchwork of grant funding from charitable trusts and foundations perhaps mixed with self-generated income e.g. from plant sales or fees for service provision to support the various facets of their projects: health, social care, gardening, staffing, core costs, training etc.
+Many therapeutic gardening projects rely on a patchwork of grant funding from charitable trusts and foundations perhaps mixed with self-generated income e.g. from plant sales or fees for service provision to support the various facets of their projects: staffing, rent, equipment, materials, core costs, training etc.

-Searching and applying for charitable funding is a time consuming task which requires a strategic approach in order to ensure the best return on the effort invested.
-This requires the most comprehensive research possible.
+Searching and applying for charitable funding is a time consuming task which requires a strategic approach to ensure the best return on effort invested.
+This requires comprehensive research.

-Try these steps to start your funding search:
+Check out these resources to start your funding search:

 1. Your local voluntary organisation's Third Sector Interface (TSI) Community Toolkit online provides information on generating income and finding funding.
 Find your local TSI at https://www.gov.scot/publications/third-sector-interfaces-contact-details/

-2. The Scottish Council for Voluntary Organisations (SCVO) offers advice on funding your organisation http://www.scvo.org.uk/running-your-organisation/funding
+2. The Scottish Council for Voluntary Organisations (SCVO) offers advice on funding your voluntary organisation http://www.scvo.org.uk/running-your-organisation/funding

 3. Funding Scotland is a free searchable funder database at https://fundingscotland.com/

-4. Your local council may offer guidance and information on funding your organisation- find details at your Local Authority web pages and enlist their help in your funding search.
+4. Your local council may offer guidance and information on funding your organisation as well as offering grant funding for local charitable work - find details at your local authority web pages and enlist their help in your funding search.
 Follow this link to Local Authorities in Scotland

 Exemptions for Charities